 One of the most infamous indie films of all time, The Blair Witch Project, was also notorious for its shaky footage.
 While the shake was intentional to create an unsettling effect, that’s usually not the sort of feeling you want to incite in people watching your travel videos.

-That’s changing now, with more cameras equipped with optical stabilization, and the recent advent of compact and affordable handheld gimbals.
+That’s changing now, with more cameras equipped with optical stabilization, plus the recent advent of compact and affordable handheld gimbals.
 You can attach these devices to your phone or GoPro to help counteract your shaky movements.
-This makes for much more stable footage, and much more watchable videos.
+This makes for much more stable footage and much more watchable videos.

-I use and recommend the OSMO Mobile Gimbal Stabilizer, as DJI packed this device full of helpful features to go along with its stabilization.
-Use it to walk, run, pan, tilt, and record motion time lapses, with up to four and a half hours of battery life on a single charge.
+The Zhiyun Smooth Q2 is a solid and inexpensive beginner choice, as it’s small and light, but still packed full of helpful features to go along with its stabilization.
+Use it to walk, run, pan, tilt, and record motion time lapses, with up to 17 hours of battery life on a single charge.

-While the OSMO is designed to hold smartphones, there’s a third-party adapter available to make it work with a GoPro.
+While the Smooth Q2 is designed to hold smartphones, third-party adapters are available to make it work with a GoPro.
 If you buy one of these adapters, make sure it’s compatible with your particular GoPro model.

 Choosing the Right Video-Editing Software